u-quark/qmk_firmware/keyboards/dactyl-manuform/readme.md

 Dactyl-ManuForm
 ======

+This is for the [Dactyl-Manuform](https://github.com/tshort/dactyl-keyboard) keyboard, a fork of the [Dactyl](https://github.com/adereth/dactyl-keyboard) keyboard that incorporates the thumb cluster of the [ManuForm](https://github.com/jeffgran/ManuForm).

 This code was adapted from the Let's Split code.
 This readme and most of the code are from https://github.com/ahtn/tmk_keyboard/

 Split keyboard firmware for Arduino Pro Micro or other ATmega32u4 based boards.